Bankrupting Sybil Despite Churn: Analysis

 Finally, isolating $\JoinEst_{i-1}$ in the last step of the above equation, we obtain the lower bound of our lemma statement.

 {\bf Upper Bound.} Similarly, by Lemma \ref{lem:epoch-interval-lim}, the good-ID join rate in interval $i-1$ is:

-and for interval $i$ is: The second step follows from the $\sma$-smoothness, the third step follows from inequality \ref{eq:upperprev}, and the fourth step holds since $\sma \geq 1$ from the $\sma$-smoothness.
-The fifth step follows from Lemma \ref{lem:boundJoinEst}.
+and for interval $i$ is: The second step follows from the $\sma$-smoothness, the third step follows from inequality \ref{eq:upperprev}, and the fourth step holds since $\sma \geq 1$ from $\sma$-smoothness.
+The fifth step follows from Lemma \ref{lem:boundJoinEst}, since: $\iJRate_{i-1} \geq \JoinEst_{i-1}/(210 \smb^2)$.

 Finally, isolating $\JoinEst_{i-1}$ in the last step of the above equation, we obtain the lower bound. \end{proof}